Cognitive rehabilitation exercises are a great way to improve and preserve cognitive function after TBI.

 One person should tap out a simple, two-step rhythm several times with their hand on the table (tap-delay-tap-tap).
 The person with the injury should try to match the rhythm.

 If this seems too easy, both of you should turn your chairs around so you are not facing each other.
-This way you can only focus with your auditory processing.
+This way you must focus with only your auditory processing.

 3. “Add 3, Subtract 7”